To discuss calibrations, we first need to define several coordinate

 The gnomonic projection is:

-These are tangents; rotation so that is parallel to the
+These are tangents; rotation so that

 y-axis and converting to angles:

-where is the position angle of the x-axis on the sky.
+is the position angle of the x-axis on the sky.

 The mapping from the off-axis angles to the projected physical coordinates,